-North Hertfordshire District Council has 49 Councillors, also known as 'Members", from 24 wards within the District.
+North Hertfordshire District Council normally has 49 Councillors, also known as Members, from 24 wards within the district.

 Following the District Council Elections on 2 May 2019, the Council consisted of 22 Conservative, 16 Labour & Co-operative and 11 Liberal Democrat Members.

 Councillors are elected to represent a particular ward for a four year term.
 In three out of a four year cycle an election is held for a third of the council seats.
 An election for Hertfordshire County Councillors is held in the fourth year of the cycle.

 Councillors are elected by the community to represent the interests of local people to ensure the Council fulfils its duties and takes collective decisions which form the policy of the Council.
 The Council reflects the views of the majority of members, and they:

 - meet in various committees to discuss and agree major policies that determine how the services are run

 - ensure the Council is delivering good services

 - decide on priorities for the Council